EOSIO/eosio-java-android-abieos-serialization-provider/README.md

 }
 ```

 The `build.gradle` files for the project currently include configurations for publishing the project to Artifactory.
 These should be removed if you are not planning to use Artifactory or you will encounter build errors.
 To do so, make the changes marked by comments throughout the files.

 Then refresh your gradle project.

-Now ABIEOS Serialization Provider is ready for use within EOSIO SDK for Java according to the [EOSIO SDK for Java Basic Usage instructions](https://github.com/EOSIO/eosio-java/tree/master#basic-usage).
+Now Android ABIEOS Serialization Provider is ready for use within EOSIO SDK for Java according to the [EOSIO SDK for Java Basic Usage instructions](https://github.com/EOSIO/eosio-java/tree/master#basic-usage).

 ## Direct Usage

-If you wish to use ABIEOS Serialization Provider directly, its public methods can be called like this:
+If you wish to use Android ABIEOS Serialization Provider directly, its public methods can be called like this:

 ```java
 try {